seankmartin/skm-foam/phd/projects/thesis.md

 3. Make a video/multiple videos on explanations.
 Can use e.g. https://github.com/ManimCommunity/manim.
 4. Pull in all my old notes (where relevant).
 Just make sure not leaving out important sources for my ideas etc. No plagiarising accidentally!

-## Things to integrate

-1. TODO code, more specifically what?
-Likely some results from Ham, MPC programming etc?

 ## Why not FMRI as the focus

 - Nothing wrong with it, for example see paper, the connectome predicts resting-state functional connectivity across the Drosophilia brain.
 This suggests that correlation in FMRI as a proxy for structural connectivity may be somewhat valid (link between functional connectivity + structural connectivity).
 However, they used CI to test it here.